zoonk/handbook/how-we-work/how-to-use-github.md

 Again, this file will be saved to your branch only.
 You still need to [send a request to publish your changes](#publishing-your-changes).

+> **Note:** Avoid uploading Word, Excel or Power Point files here.
+> If you need those kind of documents, use Google Docs and add its link here instead.

 ### Delete a file

-For deleting a file, you need to follow the same steps you did for updating a file.
+For deleting a file, you need to follow the same steps you did for updating one.
 However, you'll need to click on the `trash` icon instead of clicking on the `pencil` one.

 ### Publishing your changes

-As we mentioned in the [core concepts section](#core-concepts), a `branch` is the place where we temporalily save your changes.
+As we mentioned in the [core concepts section](#core-concepts), a `branch` is the place where you temporalily save your changes.
 Right now, your changes are visible only in the branch you created.
 They're not published yet.
 It's like a draft.
-We can put anything there.
+You can put anything there.
 It won't affect the `main` branch.
 To publish your changes to the `main` branch, you need to open a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

-A pull request is how you ask someone to review your changes.
+A `pull request` is how you ask someone to review your changes.
 After your change is approved, it will published to the `main` branch and your temporary branch will be deleted.
 To open a pull request you can do the following: